debops/debops/docs/ansible/roles/debops.postfix/upgrade.rst

   using inventory variables.
-The new ``debops.postfix`` role intentionally does not provide facilities to manage files; this is supposed to be done either in the other Ansible roles that use ``debops.postfix`` as a dependency, or alternatively can be done by the debops.resources_ Ansible role.
+The new ``debops.postfix`` role intentionally does not provide facilities to manage files; this is supposed to be done either in the other Ansible roles that use ``debops.postfix`` as a dependency, or alternatively can be done by the :ref:`debops.resources` Ansible role.

 - Most of the functionality of the old role has been removed.
 It will be brought back using separate roles in the future, however they are not yet